1. Introduction to the Flow Efficiency Chart

 Once queueing stages are selected, the chart will produce the result.

-That being said, the Flow efficiency chart allows for cycle time recalculation based on working days.
+The Flow efficiency chart allows for cycle time recalculation based on working days.

 When the option is selected, the graph recalculates the cycle time of each card accordingly, removing the non-working days.
 There is also going to be a disclaimer on top of the chart that the cycle time has excluded non-working from the calculation.